Urgent Action Item!

 One-man government McCain turned over Oak Flat and Apache Leap for destruction

-A bill for this project had been heard in the U.S. Senate every year since 2005 and it was never passed out of committee!!
+A bill for this project had been heard in the U.S. Senate 8 times since 2005 and it was never passed out of committee!!

 Although Obama signed the bill without a blink for $20 billions in earmark projects, the Oak Flat giveaway can be repealed!

-Please help the San Carlos Apaches reach that goal by signing petitions that have been created by several groups that emphasize different issues and target different officials:
+Please help the San Carlos Apaches reach that goal by signing petitions that have been created by several groups that emphasize different issues and targeting different officials:

 Stand with the Apache: No mining on sacred land (already over one million signatures!)